lab42open-team/deco/README.md

 For NCBI ids the GET request URL is `https://www.marinespecies.org/rest/AphiaRecordByExternalID/7568?type=ncbi` for NCBI:7568.

+## Reporting

+An automated report is generated with DECO that visually presents the results of the previous steps.
+The report is an html file exported from a Rmarkdown script.

 ## Tool performance evaluation

 Using standard methodology for evaluation the results from each tool can be classified with the following conditions by comparing them withe manual curated spreadsheet.